 One of the easiest ways to minimise this problem is to use standard dyes and chemicals.
 This is not easy to do if you are trying to match a current on-trend colour which has no standard dye.

-It also helps to produce large batches to cover your projected production for a given period.
+It also helps to produce large batches to cover your projected requirement for a given period.
 This however does involve a stock holding.
 Most of John England customers work in the higher end or bespoke fashion market and do not always want to do this.
 However, larger batches are often easier to deal with technically and can keep variation to a minimum.

 One way John England manages this situation is by issuing every batch with a batch number (FE????).
 Customers if they are aware of this number can quote it when requesting top-ups.
 If there is any of this batch still in stock for their repeat order they can minimise dye batch variation.
 This is especially a problem if the repeat order is being made-up with the previous order.
 Possibly as extra curtains, cushions, or to repair upholstery.

 Quality control is important when managing the problem of dye batch variation.
 John England get samples for approval from the dyer before the bulk dyeing to allow rejection if not up to standard.
 However, it is not always easy to reject a dye batch if the customer is pushing for urgent delivery.